mike19283/Pokemon-Stadium-2-Randomizer/README.md

 # Known bugs/ToDo

-~~Add move sanity ie trainer pokemon have the same moveset of rentals~~
+~~Add move sanity ie trainer pokemon have the same moveset as rentals~~

 ~~There is an issue where this hack won't run when pj64 is not in debug mode~~